CSIRT-MU/Trace-Share/TraceCreator/README.md

 # TraceCreator

-A framework for an automated creation of full packet traces based on virtualization platforms.
+A framework for the automated creation of full packet traces based on virtualization platforms.

 <!-- TODO: Needs update! -->